Illinois Compiled Statutes

 Compliance with the Condominium and Common Interest Community Ombudsperson Act.

-Every common interest community association, except for those exempt from this Act under Section 1-75, must comply with the Condominium and Community Interest Community Ombudsperson Act and is subject to all provisions of the Condominium and Community Interest Community Ombudsperson Act.
+Every common interest community association, except for those exempt from this Act under Section 1-75, must comply with the Condominium and Common Interest Community Ombudsperson Act and is subject to all provisions of the Condominium and Common Interest Community Ombudsperson Act.
 This Section is repealed July 1, 2022.

 765 ILCS 160/Art.
 5

 (The Service Member Residential Property Act